2022 prescribed fires

-Fire specialists have planned prescribed fires for spring and fall.
-Prescribed fire operations will only be conducted when predetermined weather and site conditions are met.
-Prescribed fires help to restore healthy forests and grasslands, enhance habitat for wildlife and reduce the risk of wildfire to our communities.
+Prescribed fires help to return fire to the landscape, restore healthy forests and grasslands, enhance habitat for wildlife, and reduce the risk of wildfire to our communities.

 Banff National Park